B-fields And dust in interstelLar fiLAments using Dust POLarization (BALLAD-POL): I. The massive filament G11.11-0.12 observed by SOFIA/HAWC+: Conclusions

+We are grateful to the anonymous reviewer for her/his detailed comments that helped improve the clarity of the paper.
 This research is based on observations made with the NASA/DLR Stratospheric Observatory for Infrared Astronomy (SOFIA).
 SOFIA is jointly operated by the Universities Space Research Association, Inc. (USRA), under NASA contract NNA17BF53C, and the Deutsches SOFIA Institut (DSI) under DLR contract 50 OK 0901 to the University of Stuttgart.
 The James Clerk Maxwell Telescope is operated by the East Asian Observatory on behalf of The National Astronomical Observatory of Japan, Academia Sinica Institute of Astronomy and Astrophysics in Taiwan, the Korea Astronomy and Space Science Institute, the National Astronomical Observatories of China, and the Chinese Academy of Sciences (grant No.XDB09000000), with additional funding support from the Science and Technology Facilities Council of the United Kingdom and participating universities in the United Kingdom and Canada.
-This research is funded by Vietnam National Foundation for Science and Technology Development (NAFOSTED) under grant number 103.99-2019.368.
+N.B.N. and P.N.D. are funded by Vietnam National Foundation for Science and Technology Development (NAFOSTED) under grant number 103.99-2019.368 and Vietnam Academy of Science and Technology (VAST) under grant number NCVCC39.02/22-23.
 T.H. acknowledges the support from the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (2019R1A2C1087045).
 This work was partly supported by a grant from the Simons Foundation to IFIRSE, ICISE (916424, N.H.).
-N.B.N. was funded by the Master, PhD Scholarship Programme of Vingroup Innovation Foundation (VINIF), code VINIF.2022.TS083.
+N.B.N. was funded by the Master, Ph.D.
+Scholarship Programme of Vingroup Innovation Foundation (VINIF), code VINIF.2022.TS083.
 DDN is grateful to the LABEX Lyon Institute of Origins (ANR-10-LABX-0066) Lyon for its financial support within the program ``Investissements d'Avenir'' of the French government operated by the National Research Agency (ANR).
 N.L. acknowledges support from the First TEAM grant of the Foundation for Polish Science No. POIR.04.04.00-00-5D21/18-00 (PI: A. Karska).
 We would like to thank the ICISE staff for their enthusiastic support. \software{Starlink \citep{currie2014}, Astropy \citep{robitaille2013astropy}, Aplpy \citep{robitaille2012aplpy,robitaille2019aplpy}} \facilities{Stratospheric Observatory for Infrared Astronomy (SOFIA), James Clerk Maxwell Telescope (JCMT), Herschel Space Observatory}